SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 field, falling back to the originating request's own preset name when that field is unset (`presetname=self._backup_preset_name or self._presetname` in `$_build_backup_service()$`).
-That name is resolved against the **backup's own** preset type, so a heterogeneous backup (a different API type) must either ship a preset of the inherited name in its `Presets/<type>/` directory or set `backupPresetName` to one it does — otherwise construction raises `$FileNotFoundError$` mid-failover.
+That name is resolved against the **backup's own** preset type, so a heterogeneous backup (a different API type) must either ship a preset of the inherited name in its `Presets/<type>/` directory or set `backupPresetName` to one it does; otherwise construction raises `$FileNotFoundError$` mid-failover.
 See `Endpoint.md` (`backupPresetName`) for the operator-facing description.

 ### Concurrency Gate Interaction

-When `CONCURRENCY_LEVEL == "endpoint"`, `$get_response_from_llm()$` also acquires the per-instance LLM-call semaphore for the duration of the outbound call and **must release it before delegating to a backup** — otherwise the backup's own acquire would deadlock against the still-held slot at `limit=1`.
+When `CONCURRENCY_LEVEL == "endpoint"`, `$get_response_from_llm()$` also acquires the per-instance LLM-call semaphore for the duration of the outbound call and **must release it before delegating to a backup**; otherwise the backup's own acquire would deadlock against the still-held slot at `limit=1`.
 The full mechanics (acquire/release placement, streaming vs non-streaming, generator-close handling) are documented in `Api.md` §7.7.
 The slot-wait `$TimeoutError$` is not a backend failure and does **not** trigger failover.